 2. Clearly disclose policies on your website

 To help protect your property, clearly list and disclose your cancellation, refund, and no-show policies on your website and throughout the booking process.
 A best practice is to have your guest check a box at booking, agreeing to your policies and conditions.
-Then once the guest has confirmed a reservation, remember to include the policies in the confirmation email that is sent to the guest.
+Then once the guest has confirmed a reservation, remember to include the policies in the confirmation email sent to the guest.

 3. Issue refunds when warranted

-Remember: once you’ve received a chargeback, you can’t issue any refunds.
+Remember: once you’ve received a chargeback, you can’t issue refunds.
 Therefore, if a customer requests a refund that is warranted, process it immediately.
 Doing so will prevent them from issuing a chargeback.

 Also, remember to refund your guests in the same payment method used for the original sale.
 If a guest pays you with a credit card, issue a refund on that same card.
-This will help you prevent chargebacks.

 4. Keep clear documentation to respond to chargebacks